dimaspaiva/jest-object/README.md

 }
 ```

-## To undestando more about the features used
+## To undestand more about the features used access

 [Link to Andrei Pfeiffer tutorial](https://medium.com/@andrei.pfeiffer/jest-matching-objects-in-array-50fe2f4d6b98)